Zekao/Rainfall/level5/gdbwriteup.md

 # gdb explain

-Fist, we will disass the main
+First, we will disass the main

 ```as
 //Dump of assembler code for function main: